pahund/react-advertising-wiki/Configuration.md

 An object of arbitrary parameters that are used to define targeting parameters for the slot using [slot.setTargeting](https://developers.google.com/doubleclick-gpt/reference#googletag.Slot_setTargeting) of the GPT API.

-Note that you can also define targeting parameters for individual slots (see section [Slot Targeting](#slot-targeting) in section “Slot GPT Configuration” below).
+Note that you can also define global targeting parameters for all slots (see section [Targeting](#targeting) in section “Global GPT Configuration” below).

 **Type**: Object